 Our lab contains a wealth of cumulative knowledge not only about ink chemistry, composition, and applications but also about how ink fits into the overarching processes of Pad Printing.
-Trans Tech offers more ink series than anyone else in the market. ur team regularly works with more ink orders and blends for unique substrates than anyone else in the industry.
-Their skill combined with our investments in top-of-line spectrophotometers allows us to select the ideal ink for your product and at the exact color shade that you require.
+Trans Tech offers more ink series than anyone else in the market.
+Our team regularly works with more ink orders and blends for unique substrates than anyone else in the industry.
+Our expertise combined with our investments in top-of-line spectrophotometers allows us to select the ideal ink for your product and at the exact color shade that you require.

 Ink Engineering is just one of the many ways we’ve been pioneering the design and manufacturing of Pad Printing technology since 1979.
 Explore our site to learn more about our products, services, and other resources for finding your custom decoration solution.